Hari-P-22121/braVL-analysis/README.md

-# NeuroVision Classifier

 Classifying object labels by fusing **brain signals (EEG)**, **visual features**, and **textual descriptions** using the [BraVL dataset](https://github.com/ChangdeDu/BraVL).

 ---

-## 📌 Overview
+## Origin of dataset
 The **[BraVL dataset](https://github.com/ChangdeDu/BraVL)** (Brain Vision Language) is a **trimodal** dataset designed to study the relationship between human brain activity, visual perception, and language understanding.
 It contains:
 - **EEG brain responses** recorded from human participants while they viewed images.
 - **Visual features** extracted from those images.
 - **Textual embeddings** from descriptions of the images.

-The task is to classify each sample into an **object label** by leveraging the combined information from all three modalities.
+The task is to classify each sample into an **object label** by leveraging the combined information from all three modalities (Brain EEG, Textual, Image, and Label features).

-This repository contains my personal project implementing a complete preprocessing and modeling pipeline for BraVL.
-Originally developed as a university coursework, it has been restructured into a research-style, reproducible codebase.

 ---